 Make your selection(s) by completely filling in the oval to the left of your selection with the black pen provided.
 When voting for Write-In Candidates, fill in the oval next to the words “Write-In” and print the candidate’s name on the line.

-IMPORTANT: Always review your ballot before placing it in the tabulator or the return envelope, if voting by absentee ballot.
-Once your ballot is accepted in to the tabulator, or mailed in the case of absentees, the law says you have voted and cannot be issued another ballot in that Election.
+IMPORTANT: Always review your ballot before placing it in the tabulator or the return envelope, if voting by mail ballot.
+Once your ballot is accepted in to the tabulator, or mailed in the case of vote-by-mail ballots, the law says you have voted and cannot be issued another ballot in that Election.
 Florida law allows you up to three attempts to mark your ballot correctly.
 Ask for a replacement ballot if you make a mistake when marking your ballot.

 If you would like to work at the polls on Election Day, contact our office.
 For more details on being a pollworker click here.